Monday, March 6, 2023

 In 2018 we started to learn about a possible clinical trial for a drug to treat Galactosemia.
 We were filled with hope.
 In the summer of 2021, Francesca joined the clinical trial.
 It was at the same time that we learned Applied Therapeutics was granted fast track designation by the FDA for AT-007.
 The understanding was because the drug will treat a serious condition and fulfill an unmet medical need, it would be fast tracked and likely receive accelerated approval based on the reduction of Galactitol.
 We cannot wait for outcomes to approve this drug.
 Every minute we wait, more damage is being done to our children.

 We currently live in a constant state of unknowns.
 Will our girls have seizures?
 When will they start?
 What about the tremors?
 Will they be able to have children?
 How will the constant buildup of galactose in their blood impact them?
 Will their brain function diminish?
 When?
-How will they live on their own with this progressive disease?
+How will they live on their own with this disease?

 The only thing we knew for sure from the beginning…there was no possible treatment.
 Until now.
 Which is why my girls - and many others in our small but mighty community - need the accelerated approval of AT-007.
 The longer we wait, the more damage their little bodies will experience, damage that cannot be reversed.